 Fuggedaboutit— if you want to enjoy an old-school diner and ice cream parlor experience straight from Hollywood, this is the place.
 This Bloomfield restaurant is most known for being featured in the final scene of the popular HBO hit The Sopranos.
 And although we don’t know what crime boss Tony Soprano ordered for dessert, we can bet it was one of their 19 homemade flavors (or specials of the month) served in a metal ice cream bowl—or made into a sundae.
-A full diner menu, ice cream sodas, shakes, and cakes are available, as well as a candy counter with plenty of take-home chocolate options.
+And if you’re hungry, a full diner menu is available—that is, if you can resist having dessert first.

 1063 Broad St., Bloomfield, NJ 07003

 Look at the logo of Last Lick’s, and you know the owners are baseball fans, but there is no striking out with any of the unique homemade flavors available at the shop.
 You’ll love to dig into these fantastic flavors, like Brownie Batter and Graham Slam, Banana Cream Pie, Cherry Vanilla, Strawberry Cheesecake, and more, including seasonal flavors.
-Patrons can also enjoy Italian ice.
 Planning a party?
 You can purchase ice cream cakes, pies, sandwiches, mini-cone dippers, cannolis, Oreo cookie specialties, and sliced bananas dipped in chocolate.

 134 Ridgedale Ave., East Hanover, NJ 07936

 Day’s in Ocean Grove